philippgille/hello-netcoreapp/README.md

 ### Chocolatey package

-> Note: You can only install and run Chocolatey packages on Windows!
+> Note 1: You can only install and run Chocolatey packages on Windows!

+> Note 2: Depending on your system you might need to install `Microsoft Visual C++ 2015 Redistributable Update 3`, as mentioned in the documentation about the [.NET Core prerequisites for Windows](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x#net-core-dependencies)

 First you need to install the package with one of the following ways: